Difference between Direct cost vs Indirect Cost

 Key Differences

-Both are part of total costs; let us discuss some of the major differences:
+Both are part of the total costs; let us discuss some of the major differences:

-- The direct cost concept is extremely useful for short-term decisions but can lead to adverse results if used for long-term decision making, as it does not include all costs that may apply to long-term decisions.
-On the other hand, the indirect cost concept is useful for short-term as well as long-term decision-making.
+- The direct cost concept is extremely useful for short-term decisions but can lead to adverse results if used for long-term decision-making, as it does not include all costs that may apply to long-term decisions.
+On the other hand, the indirect cost concept is useful for short-term and long-term decision-making.
 Indirect costs are those necessary to keep your business in operation.

-- Direct costs do vary significantly within certain product volumes therefore considered to be a variable cost.
-Conversely, indirect costs do not vary significantly within certain product volume or other activity indicators and are therefore considered a fixed cost.
+- Direct costs vary significantly within certain product volumes and are therefore considered variable.
+Conversely, indirect costs do not vary significantly within certain product volumes or other activity indicators and are therefore considered fixed costs.

-- The operating leverage concept measures a company’s composition of fixed cost and variable cost in total cost.
-If a large portion of the company’s costs is fixed cost (indirect cost), then it has high operating leverage and also the company can earn a large profit on each incremental sale, but it must attain sufficient sales volume to cross breakeven point.
-On the other hand, if a large portion of company’s cost is a variable cost (direct cost), then it has low operating leverage, and the company earns a smaller profit on each incremental sale but does not have to generate much sales volume in order to cover its lower fixed cost.
+- The operating leverage concept measures a company’s composition of fixed and variable costs in total cost.
+Suppose a large portion of the company’s costs is fixed cost (indirect cost).
+In that case, it has high operating leverage, and the company can earn a large profit on each incremental sale, but it must attain sufficient sales volume to cross the breakeven point.
+On the other hand, if a large portion of the company’s costs consists of variable (direct costs), the company has low operating leverage, resulting in a smaller profit earned on each incremental sale.
+Still, it does not have to generate much sales volume to cover its lower fixed cost.

 - Direct costs are easily traceable as per the cost object.
-However, indirect costs can’t be identified easily.
+Identifying indirect costs, however, is not easy.

 - As an example, we can say that direct costs are the costs incurred for the raw material used in product manufacturing.
-Since one can directly attribute how much costs are expenses per unit of raw material, we call it direct cost.
-On the other hand, an administration expense is an indirect cost since it is incurred for the organization as a whole.
+Since one can directly attribute how much expenses are per unit of raw material, we call it direct cost.
+On the other hand, the organization incurs administration expenses as an indirect cost, representing a cost for the organization as a whole.

 Direct Cost vs Indirect Cost Comparison Table